Penny Colman: Non-fiction writing genre

-Colman writes predominantly in the genre of nonfiction and most often about women.
+Colman writes predominantly in the genre of non-fiction and most often about women.
 She attributes her interest in the genre to parental influence.
-During Penny Colman's youth, her mother worked as a newspaper photo-journalist and Colman accompanied her on various assignments.
+During Penny Colman's youth, her mother worked as a newspaper photojournalist and Colman accompanied her on various assignments.
 Colman’s father, a psychiatrist, wrote a weekly column that appeared in several newspapers.
 Immersed in these experiences during her formative years, she developed a belief “that nonfiction is a valuable vehicle for sharing true stories and discussing issues and ideas".
 Throughout her childhood, Colman enjoyed family visits to museums, historical sites, and landmarks igniting an interest in history that continues today.
 She recognized the void in the historical record of women’s accomplishments and their subsequent impact on the nation (USA).
 She has written twelve nonfiction books concerning women’s struggles, achievements and contributions beginning to fill that void.
 Her latest book, Elizabeth Cady Stanton and Susan B. Anthony: A Friendship that Changed History due for release March 2011, continues the effort.
-In her book, Adventurous Women: Eight True Stories about Women Who Made a Difference, Colman defines her objective in this manner, "My intent is not to replace men but to add women (4).
+In her book, Adventurous Women: Eight True Stories about Women Who Made a Difference, Colman defines her objective in this manner, "My intent is not to replace men but to add women."
 All of her books require extensive and meticulous research conducted solely by Colman and often includes "shoe leather research".
 Colman explains her motivations for becoming a writer, "I became a writer because there are things that I have to say.
 Things that I have to write.
 Things that I feel passionate about, such as the importance of thinking and learning, of equality and justice, and of sharing and caring".

 Rosie the Riveter: Women Working on the Home Front in World War II received the Orbis Pictus Honor Award for Outstanding Nonfiction from the NCTE and an International Reading Association’s Teachers’ Choice and Young Adult Choice.

 Her book of essays, Adventurous Women: Eight True Stories About Women Who Made A Difference, was named a Notable Trade Book.

-Since 2003, Colman has been a distinguished lecture at Queens College, the City University of New York.
+Since 2003, Colman has been a distinguished lecturer at Queens College, the City University of New York.
 Her academic writings include, “A New Way to Look at Literature: A Visual Model for Analyzing Fiction and Nonfiction Texts,” Language Arts, 2007.

-She was honored by the New Jersey State Legislature for books and public appearances that have "contributed to the advancement of women."
+She was honored by the women of the New Jersey State Legislature for books and public appearances that have "contributed to the advancement of women."